mspncp/gosu-wiki/C---Tutorial.md

 };
 ```

-*Note:* `Image` has no default constructor as Gosu does not support empty zombie images.
-An `auto_ptr` is used here so we can delay the actual creation of the image.
-The new `unique_ptr`in C++0x or `boost::optional` from the Boost library do the trick as well, or you could just use the Image as a direct member and initialize it in the initializer list, as we will do in another class.
-Of course, if you want to use a raw pointer and `new`/`delete`, we cannot stop you either.

-`Gosu::Image`'s constructor takes three arguments.
-First, it is tied to a Graphics instance (`graphics()` yields the Window's embedded Graphics object).
-Second, the filename of the image file is given.
-Note the `resourcePrefix` function, which returns The Right Thing; see the reference for more information.
-The third argument specifies whether the image is to be created with hard or soft borders when tiling.
-See [[BasicConcepts]] for an explanation.
-It is ignored in this Tutorial.
-When in doubt, pass true.
+*Note:* `Image` has no default constructor, as it is not clear how a default-constructed `Gosu::Image` should behave.
+You can use `auto_ptr`, `unique_ptr` (new in C++11), `boost::optional` or raw pointers when you want to delay the creation of an image.

+`Gosu::Image`'s constructor takes two arguments, the filename of the image file is given and "image flags".
+Here we pass `ifTileable`, see [[Basic Concepts]] for an explanation; basically, you should use it for map tiles and background images.

 As mentioned in the last section, the Window's `draw()` member function is the place to draw everything, so this is the place for us to draw our background image.
 The arguments are almost obvious.
-The image is drawn at `0, 0` - the third image is the Z position; again, see [[BasicConcepts]].
+The image is drawn at `0, 0` - the third image is the Z position; again, see [[Basic Concepts]].

 #### 2.1.
 Player & Movement